The national energy regime includes a series of dispute resolution mechanisms that are overseen by the AER.

 A dispute may cover one or more aspects of access to a pipeline service.
 The prospective user, user or service provider may notify the AER, in writing, that an access dispute exists.

 Information about how the AER resolves access disputes can be found in the Guideline for the resolution of distribution and transmission pipeline access disputes.

-The AER resolves disputes about the application of the regulatory investment test for transmission (RIT-T) by transmission businesses.
+The AER resolves disputes about the application of both the regulatory investment test for transmission (RIT-T) and regulatory investment test for distribution (RIT-D) by network businesses.